tannewt/wa-law.org/bill/2021-22/esb/5901/1/README.md

     c.
 The department must on a quarterly basis remit exempted amounts to qualifying persons who submitted applications during the previous quarter.

-    d. **For warehouses located in a qualifying county, as defined in section 102 of this act, the square footage requirement is 100,000 square feet or more.**
+    d. **For warehouses located in a qualifying county, the square footage requirement is 100,000 square feet or more.**

 4. Warehouses, grain elevators, and material-handling equipment and racking equipment for which an exemption, credit, or deferral has been or is being received under chapter 82.60, 82.62, or 82.63 RCW or RCW 82.08.02565 or 82.12.02565 are not eligible for any remittance under this section.
 Warehouses and grain elevators upon which construction was initiated before May 20, 1997, are not eligible for a remittance under this section.